Motteo1/alx-higher_level_programming/0x00-python-hello_world/README.md

 3. print the integer stored in the variable number, followed by Battery Street
 4. print the float stored in the variable number with a precision of 2 digits
 5. print 3 times a string stored in the variable str followed by its first 9 characters
+6. use the variables str1 and str2 to print